concorder911220/protobuf-go-compiler-plugin/compiler/Readme.md

 1. set your plugin application PATH as your environment PATH.
 2. copy buf.gen.yaml and buf.yaml files to your proto directory.
+   You can sepcify your output directory in buf.yaml file by using opt: methods=true,out=../.
 3. run buf build
 4. run buf generate
-5. This command will generate internal/app directory with methods, templates folder with 3 tmpl files, interface folder with types_and_interface.go and service.go inside internal directory.
+5. This command will generate template folders files in templates folder for each app, methods, services, types and modules.
+   These templates are default templates.
+You can modify them as you want.

 6. After you modify template, you can also run buf generate command again so you can get updated go files.

 - Becareful: There is one consideration while making proto schema.